lolipie007/Filter-Service/readme.md

 ## Assumptions

 - The `category` parameter will always be provided in the GET request for `/api/items`.
-- MongoDB is used and connected to the backend.
-- The frontend expects the backend to respond with data in JSON format.
 - Basic error handling is implemented, but more comprehensive error handling may be needed for production.

 ---